Canop/miaou/README.md

 # Miaou

-A chat server with authentication, persistent and searchable history, markdown formatting, private rooms, stars and votes, and many other features.
+A chat server with authentication, persistent and searchable history, markdown formatting, video, private rooms, stars and votes, and many other features.

 **[Introduction/Gallery](http://dystroy.org/miaou/intro)**